gchq/Palisade-examples/deployment-jvm/local-jvm/README.md

 ### Running using the Bash Scripts

-The above steps can be automated using the provided , all of which are intended to be run from the Palisade-examples root directory:
+The above steps can be automated using the provided scripts, all of which are intended to be run from the Palisade-examples root directory:

 1. Make sure you are within the Palisade-examples directory:
    ```bash